nick-The-One/python_course/13_functions_pt2.md

         print(int('1'))  # built-ins scope
     ```

-  * Scope lookup is one-way only: only current and above current one scopes are accessible for lookup, but not other way around: global scope can't access function's variables
+  * Scope lookup is one-way only: only current and above current one scopes are accessible for lookup, but not other way around: global scope can't access function's variables.
+Search is lazy and stops after first found object

   * Normally objects from other scopes are read-only: function can use value from global scope, but not change it
     ```python
     a = 1
-    def func() --> None:
+    def func() -> None:
       print(a)  # reads from global scope
       a = 2  # creates new object in local scope print(a)